Munila76452/Munilagrad/README.md

-munilagrad can now do Autodifferentiation
+1 . munilagrad can now do Autodifferentiation
+2 . added rnn to it